-- Book All Safaris a great resource for comparing prices and reviews for all safari companies in Tanzania and not only.
-We are talking SkyScanner, but in safaris, great resource!
+- Book All Safaris is a great resource for comparing prices and reviews for all safari companies in Tanzania and beyond.
+We are talking SkyScanner, but for safaris-a great resource!

 3. How to choose the best itinerary for your safari

-Congratz, you have already done the hardest part!
-Now, as you have decided on the company and more or less estimated the costs, it’s time to choose your perfect safari itinerary!
+Congrats, you have already done the hardest part!
+Now that you have decided on the company and more or less estimated the costs, it’s time to choose your perfect safari itinerary!
 Usually companies offer many suggested itineraries that are well planned, so you can choose from them or you might want to build your own route, too!